-This light reminds you to buckle up the front passenger's seat belt.
+The light acts as a reminder to have the front passenger buckle up the seat belt.

 Once the ignition key is turned to "ON", the reminder light flashes if a passenger sits in the front passenger seat and does not fastened.
 However, if a front passenger uses an additional seat cushion, the light may not flash even when the seat belt is not buckled up.